 Traveling solo allows you to step out of your comfort zone.
 You cannot see the complete picture unless you step out of the frame.
 That’s what happened when I went on the first trip.
 It opened a lot of ideas and helped me move quite a lot of the trauma.

-But even within a pandemic, we can still have those experiences and the most important thing to do is to consider where you can find fulfillment in your own ‘backyard’.
+But even within a pandemic, we can still have those experiences and the most important thing to do is to consider where you can find fulfilment in your own ‘backyard’.

 I love travel and I miss it, but it’s important not to let being unable to travel upset us.
 Where we live is beautiful, and there’s lots to see.